mrevilme/node-elk/README.md

   }
 });
 ```

+When setting up the phone number, you'll need to point sms_url to example.com/app/sms and voice_start to example.com/app/call.

 Once the instance is up and running you can handle incoming messages with an event listener.
 The message variable is a Message object.